-- complete the online program application form on business.gov.au

-- provide all the information requested

-- address all eligibility and merit criteria

-- include all necessary attachments
+- complete the online application form via business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments

 You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.
+You can view and print a copy of your submitted application on the portal for your own records.